What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 Diagnostics

-• vision test according to special tables;
+• vision testing using special tables;

 • studying the fundus of the eye, feeding blood vessels and the refractive power of the visual apparatus;